SEO

 • “Cost of foundation repair”

-Transactional keywords: People ready to buy
+Transactional keywords: Ready to hire or buy

 • “Emergency plumber near me”